Table of contents

 An email signature can also be a valuable marketing tool.
 You can use it to promote your products or services, drive traffic to your website, or even increase sales.

-This is especially crucial for salespeople and small businesses who need to make the most of every marketing opportunity.
+This is especially crucial for salespeople who need to make the most of every marketing opportunity.

 Other benefits of email signatures include: